blilrat/class_work/README.md

 # class_work
-Apps written for my nanodegree
+Short description of the apps written for my nanodegree and the intended learned skill to showcase.

 # GolfShotCounter
 This project is about combining various ideas and skills we’ve been practicing throughout the course.
 They include: